programbo/javascript/README.md

 ```

 ## Upgrading from 1.0.4
-You will need to remove from your packages.json:
+You will need to remove from your project's packages.json:
 ```
 "eslint-plugin-shadow-exception": "^1.1.2",
 ```